DeNA/capistrano-net_storage/README.md

 3. Download the archive from _remote storage_ on application servers.
   * This task is executed in parallel way.

-NOTE:

-* You need to prepare a _transport class_ to execute upload/download operation suitable for _remote storage_.
-It should inherit `Capistrano::NetStorage::Transport::Base` class.

 ## Installation

 Add this line to your application's Gemfile: